Notes on the Geography of Oman: Muscat

 The only things to spoil cruise-control are the traffic circles every couple of miles.
 Each is distinctively decorated.

-Here, closer to Muscat, an allusion to the forts that are very common in Oman.
+Here, closer to Muscat, is an allusion to the old forts still common in Oman.

-Muscat has grown west a dozen miles toward and beyond its airport, so that the historic parts of both administrative Muscat and commercial Muttrah constitute less than a tenth of the built-up area today.
-The axis of growth coincides with the Sultan Qaboos Street.
+Muscat has grown west a dozen miles toward and beyond its airport, so that the historic parts of Muscat and its commercial neighbor, Muttrah, constitute less than a tenth of the built-up area today.
+The axis of growth coincides with this road, Sultan Qaboos Street.
 Its landscaping is reminiscent of Singapore, despite Muscat's having less than five inches of rain annually.

 The snag is that there are almost no pedestrian crossings, so without a car you're not going to get across this city-splitting road.